martinjackson/simple-widgets/docs/SearchSortTableBasics.md

 The table is an array of objects in which each object represents a column in the table.

-The object has the following fields for the basic table:
+The object (column) has the following fields for the basic table:

 1.  header = the name for the column header in the table
 2.  name = the name of the field in the object for the data